Skip to content

 What this target runs

-The local stack uses docker-compose.local.yml and the root just commands:
+The local stack uses docker-compose.local.yml and the just local commands:

 • web running Django with local code mounted in